eyp/federated-learning-network/README.md

     flask run --port 5001

 Do that for every client, changing the listening port.
-You'll see some log traces telling the client has started and has registered in the server:
+You'll see some log traces telling the client has started and has registered in the network:

     Registering in server: http://127.0.0.1:5000
     Doing request http://127.0.0.1:5000/client
     Response received from registration: <Response [201]>
     Client registered successfully

+If you refresh the central’s node dashboard you can see all the clients registered in the network.

 ### Training sessions
-Once we have server and clients running properly and registered, just open the server dashboard at `http://localhost:5000` (or use the correct IP address where the server is running).
-And click on the _Launch training_ button.
+Once we have the central node and clients running properly and registered, just open the server dashboard and click on the _Launch training_ button.
-This will launch a training session between all the clients registered.
+This action will launch a training session between all the clients registered.
 You can see the progress of the training in each client's console.
 For example, for MNIST training you will see something like this in the client node console:

     Federated Learning config: